dopinheiro/petshop-backend/README.md

 # petshop-backend
-Ppplication for educational purposes of a backend for petshop management
+Application for educational purposes of a backend for petshop management